NAC Breda: A new stadium and continuing financial problems

 During this period, NAC manager Maaskant raised his concerns several times to the press.
 Because of the financial problems, NAC had to cut its budget, meaning Maaskant was not able to buy new players.
 On 21 August 2010, NAC and Maaskant made public that the trainer would leave the club for Polish football club Wisła Kraków, where he signed a two-year deal.
 His assistant managers John Karelse, Gert Aandewiel and Arno van Zwam became the interim managers for NAC Breda.
 In January 2011, Bernard Ouwerkerk resigned and was succeeded by Ed Busselaar.
 In March 2011 it appeared that NAC had a debt of €7.1 million.

 Relegation and Eerste Divisie (2015–2017)

 After a few seasons of struggle to stay clear of relegation, NAC couldn't avoid relegation after the 2014/15 season, when they were beaten by Roda JC in a promotion/relegation playoff final.
 They had enjoyed 15 successive seasons in the top tier.

-Return to Eredivisie (2017–2019)
+Return to Eredivisie (2017–present)

 On 28 May 2017, NAC returned to the Eredivisie after winning the promotion/relegation play-off final against NEC Nijmegen (1–0 and 1–4).
 Cyriel Dessers scored four goals in those two matches.
 The other goal was made by Giovanni Korte.
 After the match there were festivities in Breda.
 First there was a party next to the stadium.
 A day later the party continued at the "Grote Markt".
-On 12 May 2019, in a defeat to SC Heerenveen they relegated to the Keuken Kampioen Divisie.
+On 12 May 2019, in a defeat to SC Heerenveen they relegated to the Keuken Kampioen Divisie but on 2 June 2024 they returned to the Eredivisie after a 5 seasons absence by winning the promotion play-off finals against Excelsior Rotterdam, with a 6-2 win at home and a 4-1 loss away.